 Seychelles: Law of Offshore

 The International Trusts Act 1994 established, for the first time, a regime for international trusts in the Seychelles; it does not provide for domestic trusts.
 The Act was drafted after a thorough study of current practice in a number of leading offshore jurisdictions.
-Under the Act, the Seychelles International Business Authority (SIBA) is appointed as the regulatory body for trusts, alongside the Court.
+Under the Act, the Seychelles International Business Authority (SIBA) is appointed as the regulatory body for trusts, alongside the judiciary.

 - An international trust may be created in writing, by will or by oral declaration;